badhive/stitch/README.md

 code to a new section with a 16-byte alignment.
 The memory ranges previously occupied by the function are patched out and a jmp to the new code is inserted in its place.

-### Todo
-- Tail call detection by saving all call sites traced from entrypoint(s)
-  - Tail call detection may prove unreliable: some functions in heavily optimised binaries may be recognised as having a tail call when this is not the case.
-This would cause stitch to not relocate and patch out the part of the function that follows the unconditional branch.
-  - reliability improvement: check tail calls by cross-referencing destinations with all reachable call sites in the binary and their destination addresses.
-  - potential workaround: Allow developers to specify whether to follow all jumps and include them as part of the function.